-The firm continues to invest in audit technology that builds quality into the audit and enhances our ability to provide insights to our clients.
+PwC Channel Islands continues to invest in audit technology that builds quality into the audit and enhances our ability to provide insights to our clients.
 Our technology is built and implemented globally ensuring consistency across the PwC Network.

 These new tools that enhance audit quality and efficiency through automation, connectivity and mobility include: